 Every industry depends on IT - banking, financial services, retail, media, pharma, automobile, manufacturing, telecom, hospitality etc. Technology & software solutions have become a part of all companies - Government bodies, startup firms and small & medium enterprises.

 Newly emerging trends & technologies like cloud computing, mobile applications, social media & data analytics give rise to new opportunities in this sector.
-According to the NASSCOM Strategic Review 2012, there is going to be a need for around 110 lakh skilled professionals during 2012-13.

 - IT is one of the fastest growing sectors in the Indian industry, contributing nearly 7.5% to India's GDP*

 - According to NASSCOM HR Summit 2010, IT & BPO sector are set to add 30 million new jobs by 2020.